 Buckle up and secure your tray tables.
 As soon as the cabin door closes, your Wisconsin vacation begins.
 Featuring two major airports and several regional ones, flying into Wisconsin is easy, and it’s only the beginning of your first-class family vacation, romantic getaway or friends reunion.

-Wisconsin's busiest airport, the Mitchell International Airport (MKE), is the airport you want to fly into if your family reunion, or whatever brings you here, is in Milwaukee or another popular nearby destination, like Lake Geneva.
+Wisconsin's busiest airport, the Mitchell International Airport (MKE), is the airport you want to fly into if your gathering or getaway is in Milwaukee or another popular nearby destination, like Lake Geneva.
 All major airlines fly through here, including the low-cost carrier Spirit, with nonstop flights included.

-In the heart of Green Bay, you’re only a short car ride from Wisconsin landmarks, like Lambeau Field, where the Packers play.
+Fly into the Green Bay Austin Straubel International Airport (GRB) to touch down in the heart of Green Bay.
+Here, you’re only a short car ride from legendary Lambeau Field and the lively Titletown, full of tasty restaurants and plenty of places to stay.
 It's also the airport to fly into if you plan on adventuring through the orchards and bays of the Door County peninsula.
-Fly into the airport on Delta or Frontier, to name a few, from cities like Chicago and Detroit.
+Fly in on Delta, United or Frontier, to name a few, from cities like Chicago and Detroit.

 Along the Mississippi River

-To access some of our state’s most gorgeous western regions, like the Driftless region and parts of the Up North region, fly into the Minneapolis-St. Paul International Airport (MSP) in Minnesota situated across the Mississippi River.
+To access some of our state’s most gorgeous western regions, like the Driftless Region and parts of the Up North area, fly into the Minneapolis-St. Paul International Airport (MSP) in Minnesota situated just across the Mississippi River.

 Though a Delta hub, MSP is served by all major airlines, including Alaska, as well as many low-cost carriers.
-A quick drive east from the airport on Interstate Highway 94, and you’re in Wisconsin near destinations like Hudson, Eau Claire and Menomonie.
+A quick drive east from the airport on Interstate Highway 94, and you’re in Wisconsin near one-of-a-kind destinations like Hudson and Menomonie.

-If you’re visiting Eau Claire and the surrounding area, fly into the Chippewa Valley Regional Airport, served by United.
+If you’re visiting Eau Claire and the surrounding area, fly into the Chippewa Valley Regional Airport (CVRA), served by United.
 While waiting for your flight, check out pieces from local artists displayed throughout the terminal.
-And if your travels take you a little farther south to La Crosse, along the Mississippi River, fly into the La Crosse Regional Airport served by Delta and American.
+And if your travels take you a little farther south to La Crosse, along the Mississippi River, fly into the La Crosse Regional Airport (LSE) served by Delta and American.